marijnh/Eloquent-JavaScript/19_paint.md

 new state, it also notifies its child components, insofar as those need to be updated.
 Setting this up is a bit of a hassle.
 Making this more convenient is the main selling point of many browser programming libraries.
-But for a small application like this we can do it without such infrastructure.
+But for a small application like this, we can do it without such infrastructure.

 Updates to the ((state)) are represented as objects, which we'll call